hub-se/HUB-SE-framework/README.md

   - sequencing a list, meaning a given input list is returned element by element to another linked module
   - simple access to the thread-based file walker and list processor
   - ...

+If you encounter any bugs, feel free to write an [e-mail](mailto:heiden@informatik.hu-berlin.de) with details of the bug and I will fix it as soon as possible.